Participation in eduGAIN

 The UK federation integrates with eduGAIN by importing entities directly into the UK federation metadata aggregate.
 Each entity has a

 registrationAuthority value to indicate which federation it was originally registered in; the UK federation's is

 The Registration Authority Configuration page, under Attribute Filter Policy configuration on the Shibboleth Wiki, describes how an IdP operator can configure attribute release based on the

 A list of the federations participating in eduGAIN and their

 registrationAuthority values is maintained on the eduGAIN technical status page.

 If your entity is a service provider, you need to extend your discovery strategy to handle identity providers from multiple federations.
 If you already have a custom local discovery service or WAYF, this should be straightforward.

-If you are running a recent version of the Shibboleth 2 service provider software, we recommend that you consider deploying its Embedded Discovery Service (EDS) capability.
+If you are running a supported version of the Shibboleth service provider software, we recommend that you consider deploying its Embedded Discovery Service (EDS) capability.
 This provides a local discovery service which will automatically present any identity providers for which metadata is available, and which therefore works equally well in single-federation and multi-federation cases.